monkeyboz/rss-feed-importer/readme.txt

 None at the moment

 == Changelog ==
+v.2.0.1 - Updated wordpress feed_info and feed_search issue as well as placing new monitization options and social sharing on the blogging sections.
+Should allow for better scaling later down the line.

 v.2.0 - Updated with listings of feeds as well as the ability to delete directly from the plugin.
-Also have added the ability to view impressions. v.1.0.1 - Fixed bug with deletes and fixed issue with rss feed importer for most (if not all) rss feeds v.1.0 - Initial Installation
+Also have added the ability to view impressions.

+v.1.0.1 - Fixed bug with deletes and fixed issue with rss feed importer for most (if not all) rss feeds

+v.1.0 - Initial Installation